One of the most often asked questions that we receive is “Should I remove the floor in my shipping container?”

-This makes the containers perfect for transportation, but means the containers aren’t ideal to live in since the pesticides used to treat the wooden floors can also harm humans.
+This makes the containers perfect for transportation but means that the containers aren’t ideal to live in since the pesticides used to treat the wooden floors can also harm humans.

 Deciding whether to remove the original flooring in your container or not is a personal decision.
 It depends on the history of your shipping container, your budget, and personal preference.

-If you have further questions or comments regarding flooring, please enter them in the comments section.
+If you have further questions or comments regarding flooring, let us know in the comments section below.